 -There’s some shrubbery

 -And the biggest thing: The wheelchair-accessible play panels***

 -And new in the fall of 2018 is an adaptive swing with a nearby cutout in the plastic border (see pic).

 The big-kid area still has a large and intricate rope climber, a tire swing (woohoo!), big-kid swings, and a play structure with (steep) stairs and slides.
 When the toddler was about three, I carefully sent him down the twirly slide on the big climber and he ended up twisting around and whacking his face.
 So, uh no…not too toddler friendly.
 Or else he’s just not very skilled on the slide.

 The newly-fenced toddler area has a play structure by Jambette – no stairs – which will make it difficult for itty-bitty guys, but there is a small ladder and mini rock-climbing wall.
-Two nice, easy slides where (yeah!) he didn’t crack his head at the bottom.
-And at ground level is a little ledge/restaurant window but the platform above is very low, so watch those noggins.
+We’ve played “garbage truck” and “construction men” on here a lot.
+The older one likes to sit underneath it and read magazines.
+It’s got two nice, easy slides where (yeah!) he didn’t crack his head at the bottom, and at ground level is a little ledge/restaurant window but the platform above is very low, so watch those noggins.
 Right beside are baby and big swings and the new sand area with the aforementioned spring riders.